-What Exactly is Pulse SMS, and Why Should You Care?
+What Exactly Is Pulse SMS, and Why Should You Care?

 Let’s start with the basics.
 Pulse SMS is a feature-rich messaging app.
 It lets you send texts from any device: phone, tablet, or computer.
 It’s great if you like to text on multiple platforms without being tied to just your phone.